 But if you’re regularly using a thing that can make your body respond “BEARS” when you’re looking at your bed, there’s a problem, Goldilocks.
 And that problem is overexposing your body to cortisol and other stress hormones that disrupt the body’s processes and put you at risk for everything the Mayo Clinic mentioned above.

 Plus, nicotine rewires your brain.
 Your brain has billions of neurons that connect to each other and control everything you do/think/feel.
 Each and every neuron has receptors on its surface that communicate with other neurons.
 Nicotine can reactivate the nicotinic acetylcholine receptors in your brain that respond to stress, and actually increases nicotinic receptors over time, which “helpfully” provide that stressful feeling every time those receptors aren’t getting nicotine.
-In short: Vaping nicotine can increase stress levels.
+In short: Nicotine addiction can increase stress levels.

 The relief felt after vaping is a part of the nicotine withdrawal cycle